Fig

 Figs have been symbols of peace and abundance, such as in the Jewish prophetic tradition: "Everyone will sit beneath their own vine and fig tree, and no one shall make them afraid” (Micah 4:4).
 The prophet Muhammad wished to see Figs in paradise more than any other fruit because they didn’t have piths, and some Quranic verses make promises by Fig and Olive.
 Siddhartha Gautama meditated into enlightenment under Fig boughs.
 Not just a symbol of peace and abundance but also sex, particularly female sexuality.
 Ancient Greeks used the boughs the Buddha sat under in rituals to beat fertility into young lovers.
 In ancient Greece and Rome, "Fig" was a slang term for female genitalia.
 Some say fig fruit and scent are an aphrodisiac, while others have used the leaves as modesty coverings.
 Pretty versatile plant!

 In our gardens in the Shenandoah Valley, Figs often die back every year from hard winters, but once roots sink deep the stems persist without dying back to the ground.
 We sometimes mulch them to keep them warm and always plant them in dry soils with full sun, often against a south-facing wall that absorbs daytime heat.
 An Italian practice involves digging a trench, cutting the roots to allow the tree to bend, and burying the branches under soil and leaves to insulate from the cold.
+A similar Japanese technique called the stepover method bends a permanent cordon (short single stem with fruiting spurs) along the ground where they can be mulched and sprout vertical fruiting branches every year that can be pruned back.
 In a cold climate, keeping the pithy stems warm ensures the breba crop: Spring fruit on last year’s shoot growth.
 The main crop matures on the current year’s shoots ripening in Summer and Fall, and is generally more favored, for quantity and quality.

-Most commercial Figs are grown in Turkey and North Africa.
+Most globally commercial Figs are grown in Turkey and North Africa; in the U.S. nearly all commercial Figs are grown in California, brought by Spanish colonizing missionaries in the late 1700s.
 Edible Figs fall into three types: Smyrna (requiring cross-pollination by fig wasps from caprifigs, or wild species), Intermediate (also called San Pedro, with an unpollinated breba crop but pollinated main crop), and Common (which all have female flowers that don’t need pollination, making them parthenocarpic, or self-pollinating).
 Over 700 cultivars grow within these three types!

-Celeste, also called Celestial or the Sugar Fig for the delicious abundant rosy-colored honey-tasting fruit.
+Celeste is also called Celestial or the Sugar Fig for the delicious abundant rosy-colored honey-tasting fruit.
 Wonderful fresh, dried, or preserved as jam.
-Possibly bred from a tree in Malta.
-One of the most cold-hardy Figs that can also take the heat, and very popular in the humid South because of its “closed-eye,” meaning that the small opening at the bottom of the fruit stays closed protecting it from pests or souring in the wet heat.
+Possibly bred from a tree in Malta, though most likely originating in France and brought to Louisiana.
+One of the most cold-hardy Figs that can also take the heat, and very popular in the humid U.S. South because of its “closed-eye,” meaning that the small opening at the bottom of the fruit stays closed protecting it from pests or souring in the wet heat.

-Chicago Hardy, bred in Illinois to endure winters in the Windy City with stems hardy to 10°F and roots hardy to -20°!
-Our trees often die way back in extreme cold, but they always spring back with incredible force with deep violet fruit the following year, which pretty rare for Figs.
+Chicago Hardy was found by a North American Fruit Explorer in a Windy City backyard in the 1970s, but they most likely descend from the Mount Etna region of Sicily.
+The name refers to the stems hardy to 10°F and roots down to -20°.
+Our trees often die way back in extreme cold, but they always spring back from the roots with incredible force with deep violet fruit the following year, which is rare for Figs. They respond well to pruning in midseason to increase early ripening fruit production.

 Marseille, also called Oregon Prolific and introduced to the U.S. from France by Thomas Jefferson.
 Green fruit with sweet white pulp fruiting from new wood.
 Not as cold-tolerant as the other cultivars, but grows well in protected pots on patios.

-We propagate our Figs from cuttings we take in late Fall and stick into deeply-mulched nursery beds to insulate them for the Winter.
+We propagate our Figs from cuttings we take in late Fall and overwinter in sand before sticking them into deeply-mulched nursery beds once hard frosts have passed.
 We also offer dormant Fig cuttings, so be sure to protect them from freeze.
-You can also store them in a cool moist spot (or the fridge) or pot them up permanently or to grow out for a season before transplanting.
+You can store them in a cool moist spot (or the fridge) or pot them up permanently or to grow out for a season before transplanting.